davdtheemonk/Dealflow/README.md

 3. **Incomplete or Inaccurate Freelancer Data**: The data source for the freelancers generates the data,so its not real and its may also be inconsistent since the data is regenerated for each refresh request on the app and API.

 4. **Security Concerns**: The web app has no appropriate security measures in place to protect user data and prevent unauthorized access.
-The web does not address any potential vulnerabilities that may be caused by not implementing secure authentication and authorization mechanisms.
+The web app does not address any potential vulnerabilities that may be caused by not implementing secure authentication and authorization mechanisms.

 ## Future Enhancements